mobilizeamerica/api/README.md

 - `organization_id`: One or more Organization IDs to filter to.
 If multiple, should be supplied as multiple query params, e.g., `organization_id=1&organization_id=2`, etc.
 - `updated_since`: Unix timestamp to filter by Events’ `modified_date`
-- `timeslot_start`: DRAFT Comparison to filter by Events' Timeslots' start date.
+- `timeslot_start`: Comparison to filter by Events' Timeslots' start date.
 Will only return Timeslots on those Events that meet the filter conditions

 ### Response
 `data` is an array of Event objects.